phenotypic/homebridge-nodemcu-rf/README.md

 ## How-to

-1. First, follow [this](https://gist.github.com/Tommrodrigues/8d9d3b886936ccea9c21f495755640dd) gist which walks you through how to flash a NodeMCU using the Arduino IDE.
+1. First, follow [this](https://gist.github.com/Tommrodrigues/8d9d3b886936ccea9c21f495755640dd) gist which walks you through how to flash a NodeMCU using the Arduino IDE with the addage that you must add the `rc-switch` library to the Arduino IDE for the script to work.
 The `.ino` file reffered to is the `NodeMCU-RF.ino` file included in this repository.

 2. Assuming that you already have [homebridge](https://github.com/nfarina/homebridge#installation) already set up, the next thing you will have to do is install the http plugin you wish to use.
 It is recommended that you use [homebridge-http](https://github.com/rudders/homebridge-http) due to its stability and wide usage.
 To install [homebridge-http](https://github.com/rudders/homebridge-http), use the command:
 ```